Monday, March 23, 2020

 I was corresponding with a reader about the Left's desire for Socialism and the upcoming presidential election.
 As I stated to my friend in a letter, for me, the choice is clear.
 We have to get out the vote for Donald Trump and fight the lunatics on the Left.
 They don't care who suffers as a result of their ignorance about several issues.

 One issue is energy production.
 They have no idea what it takes to create electricity.
-They certainly don't know what it takes to power electric cars or builds them.
+They certainly don't know what it takes to power electric cars or build them.
 I find it ironic that most of them are built with petroleum products and powered by hazardous waste batteries.
-Of course, the Left wants electric cars, but they don't want to build the power plants to power them.
+Of course, the Democrats want electric cars, but they don't want to build the power plants to power them.

-As you know, I mainly write about American History, focusing on the Old West, everything from vigilantes to Native American tribes.
+As many of you already know, I mainly write about American History, focusing on the Old West, everything from vigilantes to Native American tribes.
 I'm actually amazed that no one has yet to mention how horrible Socialism has been for American Indians on reservations.
-So let's talk about American Indian reservations and how Indians are considered "wards of the Federal Government."
+So let's talk about American Indian reservations and how Indians are considered "Wards of the Federal Government."
+Yes, they are considered "Wards of the state."

 This Is A Cautionary Tale Told To People Ignoring The Lessons Of Our History